-In October 2003, I ran the St George Marathon with a goal of qualifying for Boston.
+In October 2003, I ran the St George Marathon with the goal of qualifying for Boston.
 St George has a pretty substantial drop in elevation starting at 5240 feet and finishing at 2680 feet making it a “fast” course.
-The gravitational force on your legs of downhill running, however, is a double-edged sword.
+The gravitational force on your legs from downhill running, however, is a double-edged sword.
 I lived in Arizona at the time and trained through the summer in 110 ° +.
 Most of my 18-22 mile runs were done on a treadmill.

-At the 13 mile mark, I was just barely on pace to meet the 4 hour qualifying time at right around 2 hours.
+At the 13-mile mark, I was just barely on pace to meet the 4-hour qualifying time at right around 2 hours.
 If I planned to qualify I was going to have to run the second half faster than the first.
 I knew it was possible because we had trained to run “negative splits” when I was on the CSU Hayward Track team under Coach Bob McGuire.

 “Negative splits” are when the second half of a race is run faster than the first half.